Grilled White Potatoes

 I put the 9 strawberries, lemon juice, and water into my NutriBullet to make a liquid base.

-Using a saucepan on medium heat add the liquid and sugar.
-Bring this to a boil and add the cornstarch a little at a time, stir constantly until it becomes thick then remove it from the heat.
-I placed the gelatin in a bowl and put it in the refrigerator while I made the pie crust.
+Using a saucepan on medium heat, add the liquid and sugar.
+Bring this to a boil, add the cornstarch a little at a time, stirring constantly until it thickens, then remove it from the heat.
+I placed the gelatin in a bowl and refrigerated it while I made the pie crust.

 Easy Pie Crust Dough: